teetotum/axios-response-mock/README.md

 # Usage

 Use as any other npm package.
-If you need the mock only when runninng automated tests add 'axios-response-mock' to your devDependencies.
-If you need the mock during runtime add 'axios-response-mock' to your dependencies.
+Typically you would add 'axios-response-mock' to your devDependencies.

 ```
 import axiosResponseMock from 'axios-response-mock';